turbonomic/kubeturbo/deploy/kubeturbo-for-openshift/README.md

 ### Deploy K8sconntrack

-With previous steps, Kubeturbo service is running and starting to collect resource comsuption metrics from each node, pod and application.
+By following previous steps, Kubeturbo service should be running and starting to collect resource consumption metrics from each node, pod and application.
 Those metrics are continuously sent back to Turbonomic server.
-If you want Kubeturbo to collect network related metrics, such as service transaction counts and network flow information between pods inside current Kubernetes cluster, you need to deploy K8sconntrack monitoring service.
+If you want Kubeturbo to collect network related metrics, such as service transaction counts and network flow information between pods inside current Kubernetes cluster, you need to deploy K8sConntrack monitoring service.

-K8sconntrack monitoring service should be running on each node inside cluster.
-A detailed guide about how to deploy K8sconnection onto an OpenShift cluster can be found [here](https://github.com/DongyiYang/k8sconnection/blob/master/deploy/openshift_deploy/README.md).
+K8sConntrack monitoring service should be running on each node inside cluster.
+A detailed guide about how to deploy K8sConntrack onto an OpenShift cluster can be found [here](https://github.com/DongyiYang/k8sconnection/blob/master/deploy/openshift_deploy/README.md).